 A Harlem Nativity

-Things are not good for Langston (Jacob Latimore) in Baltimore as his father left when he was just a baby and his mother, Naima (Jennifer Hudson), can't pay the bills so is losing their home.
-It is why he finds himself sent to Harlem to spend Christmas with his estranged grandparents, the Reverend Cornell (Forest Whitaker) and Aretha Cobbs (Angela Bassett).
+Things are not good for Langston (Jacob Latimore) in Baltimore as his father left when he was just a baby and his mother, Naima (Jennifer Hudson - The Secret Life of Bees), can't pay the bills so is losing their home.
+It is why he finds himself sent to Harlem to spend Christmas with his grandparents, the Reverend Cornell (Forest Whitaker - Rogue One) and Aretha Cobbs (Angela Bassett - Survivor).
 Not only does Langston find living with his proud grandfather difficult but he is also an angry young man who wants answers from why his father left to why his mother won't talk to her own parents.
-And to make matters worse he is being forced to attend his grandfather's church for a Christmas eve service and a retelling of the nativity.
+And to make matters worse he is being forced to attend his grandfather's church for a Christmas eve service where the story of the nativity is being told.

-What this all boils down to is that, and I apologise for the vagueness and brevity of this review, "Black Nativity" is at times heavily flawed with some creative visuals which failed to work for me.
-But then when it gets it right it moves you in an amazing way especially with some stunning singing which is where this movie is at its best.
+What this all boils down to is that, and I apologise for the vagueness and brevity of this review, "Black Nativity" is at times a heavily flawed Christmas movie with some creative visuals which failed to work for me.
+But then when it gets it right it moves you in an amazing way especially with some stunning singing which is where "Black Nativity" is at its best.

 Tags: Christmas Movies